wp-plugins/enable-shortcode-and-php-support-in-text-widget/readme.txt

 Plugin installation is quite easy.

 1. Download zip file and Extract it
-2. Upload `shortcode-php-text-widget` folder to your /wp-content/plugins/ folder.
+2. Upload `enable-shortcode-and-php-support-in-text-widget` folder to your /wp-content/plugins/ folder.
 2. Go to the 'Plugins' page in the menu and activate the plugin.

 Alternatively, search and install the plugin from your WordPres dashboard.